jimhendy/PandemicGame/README.md

 * landing page image does not show on phone
 * Font sizes should be in %/vh
 * Contingency planner special action
-* Infection counter should update with initial deal
 * Tooltip for current role
 * Tooltips for role card selection
 * Restart game button in selection page / another page with current game/new game